Coo-Var Heat Resistant Satin Black Enamel

-Coo-Var Heat Resistant Satin Black is a high quality enamel paint for use at temperatures up to 600°C indirect heat.
+Coo-Var Heat Resistant Satin Black Enamel is a high quality, black paint for use at temperatures up to 600°C indirect heat.

 It is your responsibility to read the Product Data Sheets (available below) before you place an order and prior to application of the product.
 The content of this website is our best recommendation and is not advice.
 Coverage rates quoted are approximate, you agree that coverage depends on the condition of the substrate, surface absorption, texture and application method.
 We ALWAYS recommend a trial area is coated to ensure the product meets your requirements before use.

 |The figures stated above are approximate.
 Please ensure you refer to all datasheets for full application information.|